vlang/v/doc/docs.md

 ### Importing a module

-Modules can be imported using keyword `import`.
+Modules can be imported using the `import` keyword.

 ```v
 import os